What will happen to the royal family’s line of succession?

 4. Prince Louis

-Four-year-old Prince Louis, the Cambridge’s youngest child, is fourth in line to the throne.
+Four-year-old Prince Louis, Kate and William’s youngest child, is fourth in line to the throne.

 5. Prince Harry